Well, at the state of the coup speech, he said, let's make this a year of action.

 That's not what they want.

-For two reasons, to please their constituents and to allow them leverage against enforcement later, once legalization has been pocketed.
+They want legalization now for two reasons, to please their constituents and to allow them leverage against enforcement later, once legalization has been pocketed.

 And now we know, he writes, by pretending that legal status isn't legal status.

-And he said, This is so pathetic.
+And he said, this is so pathetic.

 According to Paul Ryan, illegal immigrants would at first get probationary status along with a work permit.